-Swimming is an exercise for people of all ages.
-It can be easy and inexpensive, and a person can go at their own pace.
-Swimming helps a person to get or stay in shape, but the benefits also extend to mental health.
+Swimming is a suitable exercise for people of all ages.
+It can help a person get or stay in shape, and the benefits also extend to mental health.

-People who are 19 to 64 years old should get 150 minutes of moderate aerobic activity each week.
+People who are 19–64 years of age should aim to get 150 minutes of moderate aerobic activity each week.
 Younger children should be physically active as well.

-It is important to incorporate strength training exercises into any routine, to keep muscles strong and flexible.
-As health permits, this should be continued for as long as possible throughout life.
+It is important to incorporate strength training exercises into any routine to keep the muscles strong and flexible.
+As a person’s health permits, they should continue this for as long as possible throughout life.

 A person may choose swimming over another form of exercise for a range of reasons.
-It gives the body a thorough workout and has many advantages for people of all ages and levels of fitness.
+It gives the body a thorough workout and has many advantages for people of all ages and fitness levels.

 Swimming engages almost every major muscle group, requiring a person to use their arms, legs, torso, and stomach.

-- increases the heart rate without putting stress on the body
+- increases heart rate without putting stress on the body

 - improves strength